Ashes

 About Charles.

 After I wrote about this, I decided to contact his mother.
 I wrote a letter, but wrote something wrong on the envelope.
-But just as I was going to write on another one, I decided to write his mother´s name and place of living on Google – and there she was, her Obituary.
+But just as I was going to write on another one, I decided to write his mother’s name on Google – and there she was, her Obituary.
 She passed away in the end of May this year, 2020.

 Please see what I wrote in the piece: I have lived on signs and impulses…